prateekpur/crud-api-nodejs-mysql/README.md

 + Setting up a Node.js project with Express
 + Connecting Node.js to a MySQL database
 + Implementing CRUD operations (Create, Read, Update, Delete)
-+ Using MVC architecture in a real-world project
-+ Testing the API using Postman or similar tools

 ## Requirements